Iowa tornadoes leave at least seven dead including two children

 At least seven people have been killed including two children under the age of five after multiple tornadoes barreled into central Iowa on Saturday.

-Six people died and another four suffered injuries in the hard-hit area of Madison County, where residents were forced to take refuge in a makeshift shelter as the storm ripped through the area at around 4:30pm local time.
+Six people died and another four suffered injuries in the hard-hit area of Madison County, where residents were forced to take take refuge in a makeshift shelter as the storm ripped through the area at around 4:30pm local time.

 Madison County Emergency Management Director Diogenes Ayala said in a press conference on Saturday night that four of the victims were adults, while two children under five also lost their lives.